 This side chair is one of two new fiberglass chairs Charles and Ray Eames designed in 1961, inspired by a request from Alexander Girard, who needed seating for his new Manhattan restaurant, La Fonda Del Sol.
 Some collectors call these “La Fonda” chairs, after the restaurant where they were first installed.

-Herman Miller offered this model, and the arm chair, for more than 12 years, to all of their customers.
+Herman Miller offered this model and the Arm Chair to all of their customers for more than 12 years.

-Because Girard wanted chairs with seat backs no higher than dining table tops, Charles and Ray Eames designed these with lower back than their original molded fiberglass chairs.
-Along with the new shells, Charles and Ray devised a new contract base, which combined all of the functions of a contract base in two symmetrical forms, which could be joined together.
-The four vertical elements provide strength and stability to this solid cast, but lightweight construction.
+Because Girard wanted chairs with seat backs no higher than dining table tops, Charles and Ray Eames designed these with a lower back than their original molded fiberglass chairs.
+Along with the new shells, Charles and Ray devised a new contract base, which combined all of the functions of a contract base in two symmetrical forms that could be joined together.
+The four vertical elements featured lightweight construction while still providing strength and stability to the solid cast.

 The example illustrated is upholstered in its original Charcoal Gray Naugahyde.
 It is a 1960s vintage example photographed in 2010, courtesy of J.F.
 Chen.

 When a new La Fonda Del Sol opened at a different location, NY Magazine reviewed it, with this description of the original restaurant: